 Pre-service teachers will observe the many roles of the teacher and continue to have opportunities to experience success in their initial teaching efforts.
-It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the primary setting.
+It would be appreciated if mentor teachers could take every opportunity to discuss with the pre-service teachers the preparation, organisation, and presentation of learning experiences appropriate to the secondary setting.

 The pre-service teacher is expected to continue to observe, reflect and evaluate a variety of teaching and learning processes.
-It would be appreciated if mentor teachers could continue to offer opportunities for pre-service teachers to observe children in a variety of classroom settings.
-During this professional experience, pre-service teachers should plan, prepare, and teach lessons to the whole class.
+It would be appreciated if mentor teachers could continue to offer opportunities for pre-service teachers to observe young people in a variety of classroom settings.
+During this Professional Experience, pre-service teachers should plan, prepare, and teach lessons to the whole class ideally in their major teaching area.

 As this is the second part of the annual placement, it is expected that pre-service teachers have been visiting and communicating with the school between placements.
 Timed accordingly, one of these visits should focus on preparing for the second professional experience placement.
-Should this not have been the case, the pre-service teacher is expected to visit the school prior to the commencement of the professional experience.
-The purpose of these visits is to discuss professional experience requirements with the mentor teacher and to observe the class and routines.
-If possible, a broad outline of possible lessons should be given to the pre-service teachers so that planning can begin.
-As far as possible, lessons taught by a pre-service teacher should be linked to allow for purposeful reflection, as opposed to single lessons in a wide range of learning areas.
-Mentor teachers are asked to discuss with pre-service teachers possible follow-up learning experiences, post-lesson evaluations and how to implement any feedback they have been given.
+Should this not have been the case, the pre-service teacher is expected to visit the school prior to the commencement of the Professional Experience.
+The purpose of these visits is to discuss Professional Experience requirements with the mentor teacher and to observe classes and routines.
+If possible, a broad outline of possible classes and relating lessons should be given to the pre-service teachers so that planning can begin.
+As far as possible, lessons taught by a pre-service teacher should be linked to allow for purposeful reflection, as opposed to single lessons with a wide range of classes.
+Mentor teachers are asked to discuss with pre-service teacher's possible follow-up learning experiences, post-lesson evaluations and how to implement any feedback they have been given.